nikolai-cardinal/Payroll/docs/PBP_Calculation_Logic.md

     *   For each technician:
         *   If `isEligible` is `false` (i.e., Class 1 or invalid class), set their final `payoutAmount = 0`.
         *   If `isEligible` is `true`, set `payoutAmount = individualShare`.
+    *   **Note:** This step ensures that splits are calculated correctly for all team members, but Class 1 techs don't receive PBP payments when their payroll is run.
 9.  **Store Results:**
     *   For the specific technician whose payroll is being run (`technicianName` parameter in the main function):
         *   Record the calculated `payoutAmount`.